Murders of Louisa Vesterager Jespersen and Maren Ueland: Murders and investigation

 On the morning of 17 December 2018, a pair of French hikers came across the decapitated bodies of the victims, and their tent, near a trail connecting Imlil to Mount Toubkal.
-A suspect named Abderrahim Khayali was quickly apprehended following the incident, after police found an ID in the victims' tent, that had been left behind by the suspect.
-Three additional suspects, Abdessamad Ejjoud, Rachid Afatti, and Younes Ouaziyad, were later apprehended by the police while riding a bus during the morning rush hour in the nearby city of Marrakesh.
+A suspect named Abderrahmane Khayali was quickly apprehended following the incident, after police found an ID in the victims' tent, that had been left behind by the suspect.
+Three additional suspects, Abdessamad Ejjoud, Rachid Afatti, and Younes Ouaziad, were later apprehended by the police while riding a bus during the morning rush hour in the nearby city of Marrakesh.
 The three suspects were caught in possession of bladed weapons.
-Abdessamad Ejjoud is assumed to be the leader of the group, and the four men had shot a video the week before the murders, where they pledged allegiance to ISIS.
+Abdessamad Ejjoud was the leader of the group, and the four men had shot a video the week before the murders, where they pledged allegiance to ISIS.

 The killers had agreed to carry out a terrorist act on either security services or foreign tourists, before deciding to travel to the Imlil region to look for foreigners, and where they would target the two backpackers.
 In the video of the killings, the attackers can be heard shouting "enemies of Allah", and "revenge for our brothers in Hajin".

 Moroccan police later made additional arrests of individuals believed to have connections with the suspects.

+According to the investigation, the cell's ringleader was 25-year-old Abdessamad Ejjoud (born 15 August 1993), who worked as a carpenter and was nicknamed "Abu Musab” and "Abu Asiya", from the village of Douar El Caid in the rural commune of Harbil.
+Ejjoud was previously arrested alongside seven other people at the Mohammed V Airport in Casablanca on May 29, 2014 while attempting to leave for Syria.
+He was freed from the local prison in Salé in July 2015 and moved to the village of Douar El Aounat after a dispute with his father, he later became the imam of the village mosque.